Price: Free to join for BOTH students and instructors.

 There exist a number of websites which gather knowledgeable people on any topic and pay them to create classes on those topics.
 Then people can come, pay for the classes and the instructors will earn money.

-Out of all the websites which apply this formula (Lynda, Skillshare, InstaEdu, ect…) none are more popular than Udemy.
+Out of all the websites which apply this formula (Lynda, an another good one is Skillshare, InstaEdu, ect…) none are more popular than Udemy.
 It is the biggest of them all as it contains hundreds of thousands of students and tons of instructors who constantly make courses.

-An example of how this business functions and if you are qualified…
+An example of how Udemy works and if you are qualified…

 In short, the formula is simple: